ChorlsChu/Stick-War-2--Enhanced-Edition-Mod-/README.md

 - `U`: Ungarrison units that are full-health
 - `I`: Select all garrisoned units
 - `J`: Select poisoned units

+## Overview

+This mod focuses on:
+- expanding the campaign with faction bosses and reinforcements
+- adding more distinctive level mechanics, especially for Shadowrath and Medusa encounters
+- improving campaign pacing and spectacle
+- fixing long-standing bugs and reducing avoidable lag spikes

 ## Unit Toggles